 Perfumers Isabelle Doyen and Camille Goutal, 2008.

-My take on Musc Nomade is that it has the softness and rounded fruity sweetness of the non-threatening wing of musk fragrances, “white musks, “ but also the complexity of the beastier musks.
-This is more baby skin than rank armpit.
-There is a little of the waxy quality common to some musks, but the note that really fixes itself to the sweetness is the booziness.
+Musc Nomade has the softness and round fruitiness of the non-threatening wing of musk fragrances (the “white musks“) but also the complexity of the ‘skin’ musks, though it’s more baby skin than armpit.
+There is also the waxiness common to some musks, but the note that really fixes itself to the sweetness is booziness.
 Booze and baby-skin.
 If that’s not enough complexity, consider therapy.

 Once into the basenotes, Musc Nomade wears close to the skin but also loses some sweetness, becoming a bit woody.
 Musc Nomade ’s drydown has a long trajectory and traces of woody berry sweetness drift up to your nose 12 hours after applying it.
-I love that this has the happy-happy angles of the clean musks, but the complexity-without-skank of the heavier musks.
-I keep wedging Musc Nomade between the two ends of the musk spectrum that I’m positing, and I shouldn’t.
+It has the happy-happy angles of the clean musks, but the complexity of the heavier musks.
+I keep wedging Musc Nomade between the two ends of some fictitious musk spectrum, and I shouldn’t.
 If anything, the center area that Musc Nomade seems to occupy shows that moderation can be a smart and definitive choice and not just a compromise.